tomjoht/tomjoht.github.io/_posts/2023/12/2023-12-04-all-the-ways-im-using-ai-tools-in-everyday-life.md

 <hr/>

+## Related resources

 Here's the This Week in Tech (TWIT) podcast episode I mentioned in my video: [TWIT episode 956, starting at minute 11:45](https://twit.tv/shows/this-week-in-tech/episodes/956).

+I recently gave an STC webinar on this same topic.
+See [Webinar recording: Experiments and use cases for AI from a tech writer’s perspective](blog/stc-webinar-experiments-use-cases-ai) for the recording and slides.